Solucis/09-OnboardingPi/b45publication.md

 ---

-# Welcome to [PUBLICATION PODCAST NAME], a publicationPodcast from the [CHANGED_0.9.1] team.
+# Welcome to [publicationPodcastName], a publicationPodcast from the Solucis team.

-This publicationPodcast is where we share resources for [design engineers] who are creating [ecosystems] with [platform design engineering], [machine learning], [blockchain technology], and [biomimicry].
+This publicationPodcast is where we share resources for [AEC Professionals] who are creating [ecosystems] with [platform design engineering], [machine learning], [blockchain technology], and [biomimicry].
 Learn more about each section below:

 ## [Platform Design Engineering]